magurotuna/maguro.dev/content/weekly-report-2021-03-01.md

 # Diary

 My new house has been determined!
 I'm going to move there at the end of this month.
 I'm enjoying planning to buy lots of furniture that I'll need there.
-In particular, I have a plan to make the environment around my computer really comfortable to work with.
-I won't put any limitation to how much I'll pay for a new chair.
-When I find a excellent one, I won't hesitate to get it no matter how much it is.
+In particular, I plan to make the environment around my computer really comfortable to work with.
+I won't put any limitation on how much I'll pay for a new chair.
+When I find an excellent one, I won't hesitate to get it no matter how much it is.

-I'm pretty worried about the quality of Internet connection in the new house.
+I'm pretty worried about the quality of the Internet connection in the new house.
 It's provided for free, so I suspect that all the residents fight over narrow network bandwidth.
 I'm asking the management company if I'm allowed to pick a different network than the existing one.

 After moving, I'll start to take an online English conversation lesson.
 I really want to be able to communicate with people around the world verbally.
 I'll do my best to achieve it.